Explore more blogs

 Is PayPal Giving Fund legit?

-In a lawsuit settlement in 2020, PayPal Giving Fund agreed to display their policy more prominently so that donors know about the risk (which could encourage supporters to donate directly on your website or fundraising platform instead).
-Also, PPGF now has to make several efforts to notify nonprofits that they need to take action to receive their funds.
+In a 2020 lawsuit settlement, PayPal Giving Fund agreed to display its policy more prominently, so donors are aware of the risk (which could encourage supporters to donate directly on your website or fundraising platform instead).

 How do you enroll in the PPGF?